fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 See [Deploy as FastCGI application](/deployment/fastcgi) for information on how to setup FastCGI application to work with various web server.

-Difference between FastCGI application created with `--project-fcgid` and `--project-fcgi` is first will be FastCGI application which its process is managed by Apache mod_fcgid module while latter must be run independently.
+Difference between FastCGI application created with `--project-fcgid` and `--project-fcgi` is first will be FastCGI application which its process is managed by Apache mod_fcgid module while latter must be run independently using Apache mod_proxy_fcgi or Nginx.

 ## Scaffolding SCGI project directory structure